Molly Shattuck: Cheerleading

 In an interview with Sports Illustrated, Shattuck stated that she had wanted to be a cheerleader since she was in high school and had added "being an NFL cheerleader" onto her bucket list.
 In 2005, Shattuck tried out for the Baltimore Ravens Cheerleaders and made the team after lasting through all five cuts.
 In doing so, she became the oldest cheerleader in NFL history.
 At age 38, she was an average of 15 years older than the rest of her teammates and the only mother on the squad.
-She held the distinction as the oldest NFL cheerleader ever until 2009, when 40-year-old Laura Vikmanis became a cheerleader for the Cincinnati Ben-Gals.
+She held the distinction as the oldest NFL cheerleader ever until 2009, when 40-year-old Laura Vikmanis became a cheerleader for the Cincinnati Bengals.

 When trying out for the squad, the women were not allowed to give their last names to the panel.
 That helped Shattuck to allay rumors of nepotism, as her husband Mayo had helped broker the sale of the Baltimore Ravens team to its new owner.

-Gelf Magazine was critical of Shattuck, stating, "...don't forget that being a pro cheerleader is a joke.
+Gelf Magazine was critical of Shattuck, stating, "[D]on't forget that being a pro cheerleader is a joke.
 High school and college cheerleading can involve competition and athletic ability, but pro cheerleading simply requires memorizing a few routines and being really hot.
 Both of which Shattuck seemed to handle with aplomb in her two years on the squad."